Goldscheider v Royal Opera House Covent Garden Foundation

 “However laudable the aim to maintain the highest artistic standards it cannot compromise the standard of care which the ROH as an employer has to protect the health and safety of its employees when at their workplace”

-Reg 6(1) required the defendant to eliminate risk from noise exposure if reasonably practicable to do so or, if not reasonably practicable, to reduce that risk as far as reasonably practicable.
-The duty was to eliminate/reduce the risk “at source”.
-The burden of proof of reasonable practicability rested on the defendant -- Baker v Quantum Clothing Group Ltd UKSC 17, 1 WLR 1003.
-An obvious means of reducing the risk “at source” was to direct the orchestra to play quieter in rehearsals.
-Another was not to have positioned all the brass together so close to the claimant.
-If the defendant had given proper consideration to the noise risks and its duty to avoid them, then it would have measured the noise levels and realised the risks and acted to prevent them as required by the Regulations, but it did not.
+Reg 6(1) requires an employer to eliminate risk from noise exposure if reasonably practicable to do so or, if not reasonably practicable, to reduce that risk as far as reasonably practicable.
+The duty is to eliminate/reduce the risk “at source”.
+The burden of proof of reasonable practicability rests on the defendant -- Baker v Quantum Clothing Group Ltd UKSC 17, 1 WLR 1003.
+An obvious way to reduce the risk “at source” was to direct the orchestra to play quieter in rehearsals as advised by the HSE guidance (HSG260).
+Another was not to position all the brass together so close to the claimant.
+If the defendant had given proper consideration to the noise risks and its duty to avoid them, then it would have monitored the noise levels, identified the risks and acted to prevent them as required by the Regulations, but it did not do so.
 There was no evidence that it had not been reasonably practicable to do so.
 Therefore the duty was breached.

-Reg 6(2) was engaged because the claimant’s exposure had exceeded the upper EAV.
-Therefore the defendant was required to reduce the claimant’s exposure to as low as reasonably practicable by appropriate means other than personal hearing protectors.
-As the only method which the defendant adopted to reduce noise exposure was the provision of personal hearing protectors, the defendant was in breach.
+Reg 6(2) was engaged because the claimant’s exposure during the rehearsal exceeded the upper EAV of 85 dB(A) Lepd.
+Therefore the defendant was required to reduce the claimant’s exposure to as low as reasonably practicable by appropriate means excluding personal hearing protectors.
+As the principal method which the defendant adopted to reduce noise exposure was the provision of personal hearing protectors, the defendant was in breach.

-Reg 7(3) required the orchestra pit to be demarcated as a hearing protection zone where the wearing of personal hearing protectors was compulsory because the noise levels in the pit regularly exceeded the upper EAV.
+Reg 7(3) required the orchestra pit to be demarcated as a hearing protection zone where the wearing of personal hearing protectors was compulsory because the noise levels in the pit regularly exceeded the upper EAV of 85 dB(A) Lepd.
 The duty under reg 7(3) was strict and not limited by reasonable practicability.
 The defendant had not complied and was in breach.

 Reg 9 required the employer to perform health surveillance.
 There was however no duty to release the results in breach of the employee’s confidentiality.
 The defendant did perform some health surveillance of the claimant.
 It was not in breach of the duty under reg 9.

 Reg 10 required the defendant to provide the claimant with instruction and training regarding the risks to which he was exposed.
-The failure to have instructed the claimant to wear personal hearing protectors in the orchestra pit was a breach of duty which in turn led to the breach of reg 6.
+The failure to have instructed the claimant to wear personal hearing protectors at all times when playing in the orchestra pit was a breach of that duty which in turn led to the breach of reg 6.

 The defendant’s reliance on s.
 1 Compensation Act 2006 provided it with no assistance.
 It could not excuse the clear breaches of duty.

-On the facts, the Claimant had suffered acoustic shock injury.
-Such an injury was not limited to those, such as telephone operators who wore headsets.
-On the balance of probabilities, the cause of the injury had been the excessive level of noise to which the claimant had been exposed at the time of the onset of the symptoms of his injury.
+Causation: On the facts, the claimant had suffered acoustic shock injury.
+Such an injury was not limited to those, such as telephone operators, who wore headsets or ear pieces.
+On the balance of probabilities, the cause of the claimant’s injury had been the excessive level of noise to which he had been exposed at the time of the onset of the symptoms of his injury.

-The defendant appealed to the Court of Appeal.
+With the Court of Appeal’s permission, the defendant appealed.
 The Association of British Orchestras, the Society of London Theatre and the UK Theatre Association were jointly permitted to be heard as interveners.

-The appeal was heard by Sir Brian Leveson (President of the Queen’s Bench Division), McCombe and Bean LJJ and took 2 days.
+The appeal was heard over 2 days in March 2019 by Sir Brian Leveson (President of the Queen’s Bench Division), McCombe LJ and Bean LJ.
 On 17 April 2019, in a reserved judgment, the court dismissed the appeal for the following reasons, which included overruling the trial judge in the defendant’s favour on certain points.

 Reg 7(3): The sound levels in the orchestra pit exceeded the upper exposure action value of 85 dB(A) Lepd.
-Therefore, reg 7(3)(a) & (b) required that the pit be designated as a hearing protection zone.
-However the duty to ensure no employee enters such a zone without wearing personal hearing protectors, is subject to reasonable practicability and it had not been reasonably practicable to require the musicians to wear personal hearing protectors at all times when in the pit because to do so impeded the quality of their performance.
-Consequently there had been no breach of reg 7(3) and there was no need for the claimant to be informed (pursuant to reg 10) of a need to wear personal hearing protectors at all times when in the pit.
+Therefore, reg 7(3)(a) & (b) required that the pit be designated as a hearing protection zone, which it had not been.
+However the duty to ensure no employee enters such a zone without wearing personal hearing protectors is subject to reasonable practicability and it had not been reasonably practicable to require the musicians to wear personal hearing protectors at all times when in the pit because to do so impeded the quality of their performance.
+Consequently there had been no breach of reg 7(3) and there was no need for the claimant to be informed (pursuant to reg 10) of a need to wear personal hearing protectors at all times when playing in the pit.

 Reg 5: The judge was correct to find that the defendant was in breach of the duty (under reg 5) to carry out a risk assessment which included consideration of specified matters, such as peak sound levels.
-However the breach was academic because a causative breach of reg 6 had been established.
+However the breach was academic because of the established breach of reg 6.

-As some form of noise induced injury was reasonably foreseeable, it mattered not that the claimant’s particular noise induced injury may not have been: Hughes v Lord Advocate AC 837 and Page v Smith 1 AC 155 applied
+As some form of noise induced injury was reasonably foreseeable, it mattered not that the claimant’s particular noise induced injury may not itself have been reasonably foreseeable: Hughes v Lord Advocate AC 837 and Page v Smith 1 AC 155 applied.

-Causation was established.
-Another viola player who was positioned close to the claimant during the rehearsal suffered the onset of similar symptoms claimant which receded when the orchestra was, after the claimant’s injury, further re-arranged so as to increase the distance from the trumpets.
-This showed not only that it had been reasonably practicable to achieve lower noise levels claimant’s but also that the symptoms suffered by the claimant and the other viola player were as a result of exposure to the sound levels.
+The judge was right to find that causation had been proved by the claimant.
+Another viola player who was positioned close to the claimant during the rehearsal suffered the onset of similar symptoms to the claimant’s.
+The other player’s symptoms receded when the orchestra was, after the claimant’s injury, re-arranged so as to increase the distance from the trumpets.
+This showed not only that it had been reasonably practicable to achieve lower noise levels earlier but also that the symptoms suffered by the claimant and the other viola player were as a result of exposure to the sound levels in the pit.

 The interveners’ submission that the court’s application of the Regulations would curtail not only the defendant’s repertoire, but also “all music making in the UK – concerts, theatres, schools, the lot” was a “cataclysmic scenario” that did not represent a proper understanding of the consequences of the decision in this case.

-The defendant is seeking permission to appeal to the Supreme Court.
+The Court of Appeal dismissed the appeal and refused the defendant permission to appeal to the Supreme Court.